MCsniperPY/MCsniperPY/README.md

 `https://www.python.org/ftp/python/3.8.5/python-3.8.5-macosx10.9.pkg`

-Once you have opened the installer, make sure that you add Python to path.

 ### Installing Python for Linux

 Since there are so many package installers for Linux, we are going to use `apt` for Debian-derived distros such as Ubuntu as an example.